-We have a history of net losses, such losses may increase due to the termination of our research and collaboration with Shell, and we may not achieve or maintain profitability.
+We have a history of net losses and we may not achieve or maintain profitability.

 We have incurred net losses since our inception, including losses of \$8.5 million, \$16.6 million, and \$30.9 million in 2010, 2011 and 2012, respectively.
-As offune 30, 2013, we had an accumulated deficit of \$237.8 million.
-To date, we have derived a substantial portion of our revenues from research and development agreements with our collaborators, particularly Shell, who accounted for 62%, 51%, and 51% of our revenues in 2010, 2011, and 2012, respectively.
+As of September 30, 2013, we had an accumulated deficit of \$247.0 million.
+Until September 2012, we derived a substantial portion of our revenues from research and development agreements with our collaborators, particularly Shell, who accounted for 62%, 51%, and 51% of our revenues in 2010, 2011, and 2012, respectively.
 Our research and development collaboration with Shell terminated effective as of August 31, 2012, and we do not expect to receive further collaboration revenue from Shell.
-If we are unable to enter into binding collaboration agreements with new partners for our advanced biofuels program, we will have to suspend continued development of our CodeXyme® cellulase enzymes, our revenues will decline substantially and our net losses may increase.
+On November 12, 2013, we announced that we had immediately begun to wind down our CodeXyme cellulase enzymes program, and that we had stopped further development of our CodeXot detergent alcohols program in the third quarter of 2013.
+If we are unable to expand our pharmaceuticals business, through new or expanded collaborations, development of new products or services, or increased sales of existing products and services, our net losses may increase and we may never achieve profitability.
 In addition, some of our collaboration agreements provide for milestone payments and future royalty payments, which we will only receive if we and our collaborators develop and commercialize products.
-We also may fund development of additional pharmaceutical and potential bioindustrial products, including CodeXol® detergent alcohols.
+We also may fund development of additional pharmaceutical and complex chemical products.
 There can be no assurance that any of these products will become commercially viable or that we will ever achieve profitability on a quarterly or annual basis.
-If we fail to achieve profitability, or if the time required to achieve profitability is longer than we anticipate, we may not be able to sustain or increase profitability on a quarterly or annual basis.
+If we fail to achieve profitability, or if the time required to achieve profitability is longer than we anticipate, we may not be able to continue our business.
+Even if we do achieve profitability, we may not be able to sustain or increase profitability on a quarterly or annual basis.